vadim9999/AntFarmReactNative/README.md

 # AntFarmReactNative

 This project written on React Native.
+Migrated from https://github.com/vadim9999/react-native-ant-farm because of Expo bug.
+Can't build apk with Easy Bluetooth Classic

 Technologies that was used to create app:
 - React Native